By Jerry Nix | Freewavemaker, LLC Date Published June 12, 2019

 Hard work – Low pay

 My dad was one of the hardest workers I ever knew.
 When he would go to the factory to put in his 8 hours he gave 100%.
-Being a non-smoker most of his adult life … he rarely took a break, even though breaks were provided.
+Being a non-smoker all of his adult life … he rarely took a break, even though breaks were provided.
 If he had a 30-minute lunch break he rarely took more than 15 minutes of it.
 It did not take long to eat one sandwich and drink a cup of coffee or thermos of sweet tea.

-When he was not at work for money … he was at home “piddling” with something and usually having to get help from a professional to straighten out what he screwed up.
+When he was not at work for money … he was at home “piddling” with something, and usually having to get help from a professional to straighten out what he screwed up.
 Later in life he stopped piddling and started watching more TV.
 He could even mess that up.

 My dad had a number of jobs during his life and rarely made any large amount of money.
 I asked mom the other day the most he ever made in a year and she told me it was about $16,000 per year.
 That was the year before he retired in 1994.
 That works out to about $7.69 per hour.
 Incidentally, he was working as a custodian for Midwestern State University in Wichita Falls Texas at the time.
 He had decent benefits … but not much in the way of hourly income.